 History of Christ's Church

-We are an independent Baptist church that began in 1963 under the name West Side Baptist Church.
+We are an unaffiliated Baptist church that began in 1963 under the name West Side Baptist Church.
 They began meeting in a store front at 514 4th Street West under the direction of Ron Storz, who served as the Pastor until 1966.
 In July, 1964, the fledgling congregation purchased a house at 2331 Lewis Avenue previously used by a Lutheran Congregation.
 On July 4, 1971, the growing Baptist congregation held a ground-breaking ceremony for the construction of a new church building on that same property.
 With an investment of over 4,000 volunteer hours, the new church building on the corner of Lewis Ave. and 24th St. W was dedicated for regular use, by Pastor Ed Anderson on Christmas Day, 1971.

 In December of 1977, 20 acres of farm property at Monad Rd. and 32nd St. W were purchased and construction of the present church facilities began.
 At the time of the construction’s completion, in September of 1979, the church was located on a gravel road in the middle of vast open farm ground.
 Over the years, the church congregation has voted to sell portions of unneeded acreage to residential developers.
 The sale of the land, combined with the growth of Billings, resulted in the building being ideally situated at a busy intersection, surrounded apartments and subdivisions.